 Fried rice is such a comfort food on lazy days when not in a mood to cook.
 I often make an omelet and Indian style fried rice when I don’t want to sweat too long in the kitchen.
 Last month someone posted a peanut rice picture on Facebook and that made me try today's recipe.
 I looked at a few recipes online and most of them had similar ingredients with almost same measure of ingredients.
 I came up with my own version to suit my palate.

-- ½ cup uncooked Rice (I used basmati rice)
+- ½ cup uncooked Rice I used basmati rice and rice cooker measuring cup

 - Peanut Spice Powder

-- 1 tbsp.
-Coconut Flakes or Dry Coconut Slices
+- 1 tablespoon Coconut Flakes or Dry Coconut Slices

 - 4-6 Black Peppercorns